acornjs/acorn-import-meta/README.md

 ## License

-This plugin is released under the [GNU Affero General Public License](./LICENSE).
+This plugin is released under the [GNU Affero General Public License version 3 or later](./LICENSE.AGPL) and the [Apache License version 2](LICENSE.Apache).
-Please feel free to open an issue if this choice of license is a problem for your use-case.
+Please feel free to open an issue if this choice of licenses is a problem for your use-case.